Search results for

 By

 Google launched its Chromecast back in 2013, and it’s become one of the best ways to binge the best streaming content available.
-But despite hardware updates and the release of the 4K-ready Chromecast Ultra, it took until 2020 for Google to release a Chromecast with Google TV that included a remote.
+However, despite hardware updates and the release of the 4K-ready Chromecast Ultra, it took until 2020 for Google to release a Chromecast with Google TV that included a remote.
 The newer Chromecast with Google TV (HD) also has a remote.
 You can’t use this remote with older devices, but it’s technically possible to use your standard TV to control your Chromecast.
 Even if it’s an older, non-Google TV iteration.

 QUICK ANSWER